raisarin/azure-database-migration/README.md

 * In **Migrations tab**, a new row will show the migration services and status.
 * The migration status will show **Succeeded** when completed.
 #### Migration data validation
+* Ensure that the data from the local database in the virtual matches the database in the Azure cloud database server.
+  * Systemically check that tables name and values have been migrated.